brknwzrd/ToneXLib/README.md

 Next you need the CSV files which are essentially just a list of the models that have been uploaded to ToneNet.
 Each CSV file contains models uploaded between the dates indicated in the file name, this is due to upload file size limits on github.
 You will need to repeat the process for each CSV to get the maximum number of models.

-Once you have SQLite installed you'll want to open you Library.db
+Once you have SQLite installed you'll want to open your Library.db

 ![image](https://user-images.githubusercontent.com/116271180/197087838-caeb2dbe-907d-4f13-b4fe-ccc88cafef74.png)